Roof Rot Damage Repair in Amarillo & West Texas

 Comprehensive Roof Rot Remediation Process

-🔍 Phase 1: Complete Assessment & Documentation
+Phase 1: Complete Assessment & Documentation

 Structural Analysis:

-- • Rafter and truss condition assessment
+- • Rafter and truss condition probed for softness

-- • Roof deck integrity mapping
+- • Slope-by-slope deck integrity mapped with moisture readings

 Documentation Requirements:

-- • Moisture meter readings and locations
+- • Moisture meter readings logged with attic location

-- • Thermal imaging reports
+- • Thermal imaging report for the claim file

-🛠️ Phase 2: Safe Rot Removal
+Phase 2: Safe Rot Removal

 Containment Procedures: